Together, we create a safe container where grief is not a problem to solve, but a sacred path to walk—with honesty, tenderness, and in community.

 In an attempt to create a shared online experience where people can feel seen and as part of something larger, we encourage all participants to please keep their video on.
 Of course, that is always optional.

 We understand that schedules and circumstances change.
 Please try to cancel at least 24 hours in advance of your registered session.
-Any cancellations within a 24 hour window will mean forfeiting your paid sign-up fee (non-refundable).
+Any cancellations or non-communication within a 24 hour window will mean forfeiting your paid registration fee.
 Please note, we do not record any sessions for playback.

 Join our list for gentle notes, nourishing practices, and heartfelt offerings.